Venezuela supermarket lines swell as shoppers scramble to buy basics

 "I look for everything, at whatever price I can find it.
 Since December I've been hunting for toilet paper because in my house we don't have any," said Giovanny Chacon, a resident of San Cristobal.
 "We spent Christmas and the New Year without toilet paper."

-The supermarket industry association did not immediately respond to requests for comment, although the group's president this week said supplies should normalize by the third week of the month.
+The supermarket industry association did not immediately respond to requests for comment, although the group's president this week said supplies should normalise by the third week of the month.

 Economists believe Maduro's economic reforms will include a devaluation of the bolivar currency, which makes imported goods more expensive and has historically pushed the inflation rate higher.